P02 - Moon

 She is not one goddess.
 She is three.

 Selene drives her silver chariot across the sky every night.
-She fell in love with the shepherd Endymion: young, beautiful, and mortal.
+She fell in love with the shepherd Endymion — young, beautiful, mortal.
 She asked Zeus to grant him eternal life.
 Zeus gave him eternal sleep instead.
 So Selene visits him every night in his cave on Mount Latmos, lying with a man who will never wake up, and has fifty daughters by him: one for each lunar month.
 She chose this.
 She preferred it to losing him.

-Hecate is the dark moon: the goddess of crossroads, witchcraft, the underworld, ghosts, and the spaces between.
+Hecate is the dark moon: goddess of crossroads, witchcraft, the underworld, ghosts, and the spaces between.
 She stands at every threshold holding two torches.
 Food was left at crossroads at the end of every month to honor her.
 If a single detail of her festival was wrong, one of the spirits that accompanied her would enter a worshipper and possess them.

 Three faces.
 One body.
 The same object in the sky seen from three different angles of the night.